AlainPlusPlus/hospitalMySQL/README.md

 # Basic hospital staff web appplication
 This is a personal project using JavaServer Faces (JSF) and MySQL.
-The goal of the project is to create a basic web appplication using [PrimeFaces](www.primefaces.org)
+The goal of the project is to create a basic web appplication for storing hospitals' staff information using [PrimeFaces](www.primefaces.org)

 ## Requirements
 - [Jetty](www.eclipse.org/jetty)